DrCuis/Technical/Morphic/LayoutUsage.md

 Second, to fit submorphs must actually fit!
 So the next bit of business is to separately sum up the minimum or fixed widths and heights of submorphs along with the morph Separation, and make sure the containing LayoutMorph's morphExtent is large enough to hold the minimums.

-Third, if there is extra room in either direction above the minimum, it may be put to use by proportionally based on layoutSpec's.
-Note that for the major layout axis, the desired proportions my add up to over 100% of space, which requires scaling.
+Third, if there is extra room in either direction above the minimum, it may be put to use proportionally based on layoutSpec's.
+Note that for the major layout axis, the desired proportions may add up to over 100% of space, which requires scaling.
 More on this below.
-For now, we will just note that for off axis calculations, there is only a single morph, so its propostional desire can be used directly.
+For now, we will just note that for off-axis calculations, there is only a single morph, so its proportional desire can be used directly.

 So, take the off-axis amount left over.
 Let's assume a Row morph with a proportional height layout submorph in this example.
 This "extra" height times the proportion (0..1) gives the desired height the morph wants.
 The desired height must be at least the required height.
 Take the max.

 OK, there may still be unused height left over.
 This is where the offAxisEdgeWeight comes in.

-To find out the top Y position of the submorph, Start with the layoutBounds Y, add the separation, and multiply the left-over by the offAxisEdgeWeight to shift the submorph down as required (0->top ..
+To find out the top Y position of the submorph, Start with the layoutBounds Y, add the separation, and multiply the leftover by the offAxisEdgeWeight to shift the submorph down as required (0->top ..
 1->bottom).

 The actual height of the morph we calculated above, so now we have the off-axis calculations of top Y and height.

 So much for the easy part.

-The more interesting part has has to do with calculations along the the layout axis.
+The more interesting part has to do with calculations along the layout axis.

 For the most part, we just sum submorph measures along the layout axis.

 There are two easy cases, so let's note those first.

 - [1] No proportional submorph widths.
 Just fixed calculations.
-First X is layoutBounds X plus X Separation plus axisEdgeWeight times left-over.
+First X is layoutBounds X plus X Separation plus axisEdgeWeight times leftover.
 Each width fixed.
 Next X is first X plus Width plus X Separation, and so on for each submorph.

 - [2] Proportional widths, but after distributing proportionally, each width is greater than the minimum width.
 Basically the same as case [1].

 - [3] Proportional widths but one or more are less than the minimum required.
 This means that we are lacking and must take some proportionally from each proportion.
 But of course this changes the amount available to allocate.
 But then we still could be over.
-Hmm..
+Hmm...
 Sounds like an iterative approximation algorithm.
 Can we do better?

 For harder case [3], how good is good enough?
-How about a good first approimation?
+How about a good first approximation?

-The observation is that all submorphs fit and there is no left-over after proportioning.
+The observation is that all submorphs fit, and there is no leftover after proportioning.
 Also, there is a balance point above which the minimum width/height is satisfied by proportional layout. ```alloc * proportion * factor = min``` implies ```allocBalance = min / (proportion * factor)```.
 If we take the max of the allocBalance over the proportional morphs, this gives the smallest width/height allocation where things fit.
 If we then measure the proportions at this point, we can use ```min{Height/Width} + (toAlloc * thisProp)``` below the allocation balance point and the desired proportions above the balance point.

 Details matter.

 With so many width/height/extent variants, it is easy to become confused.
 The basic strategy is that for a LayoutSpec, there is a minimumSpec{Height/Width/Extent}.
 For a Morph, there is a minimumExtent.  ```Morph>>minimumExtent``` is the method to override for special behavior.
 The Morph methods which combine information from a Morph and its LayoutSpec are minimumLayout{Width/Height/Extent}.
 These methods honor information from both the Morph>>minimumExtent and the optional LayoutSpec.